bartificer/programming-by-stealth/docs/pbs14.md

 var thirdVal = myArray[2];
 ```

 We refer to the number inside the square brackets as an _index_.
 So, we say that in JavaScript, arrays are indexed from zero up.
-We also talk about the element at index 0, or the element at index 1, etc..
+We also talk about the element at index 0 or the element at index 1, etc.

 You can add more values into an array after it has been created by simply assigning a value to the desired array index.
-Note that in JavaScript, arrays can have gaps.
+Note that, in JavaScript, arrays can have gaps.

 ```javascript
 var myArray = [1, 2];